Hongwei-Z/CanadianImmigrationStudy/README.md

 # CanadianImmigrationStudy
-Data Mining Project - A Study of the Potential Influencing Factors Attracting Immigrants to Canada
+CSCI 6405 - Data Mining Project

+### A Study of the Potential Influencing Factors Attracting Immigrants to Canada

+Author: Hongwei Zhang